-- Instrument-Assisted Manual Therapy: Our physical therapists may utilize ergonomically designed instruments to reduce myofascial restrictions and break up scar tissue.
+- Instrument-Assisted Manual Therapy: Our physical therapists may utilize ergonomically designed instruments to reduce myofascial restrictions.
 This includes cupping & blades.

-- Instramuscular Manual Therapy: Our trained therapists may utilize dry needling as an adjunctive treatment.
-A small solid filament needle is inserted through the skin into underlying muscle and connective tissue.
-The result is an increase in blood flow which relaxes muscles, alleviates pain and improves motion.
+- Intramuscular Manual Therapy: Dry needling may be used as an adjunct treatment.
+A small solid filament needle is inserted through the skin into the underlying muscle and connective tissue.
+The result is increased blood flow, which relaxes muscles, alleviates pain and improves motion.

 - Aquatic Physical Therapy